chartjs/chartjs-plugin-annotation/README.md

     label: {
         // Background color of label, default below
         backgroundColor: 'rgba(0,0,0,0.8)',

+        // optional drawTime to control labels' layering; defaults to this element's drawTime
+        drawTime: 'afterDatasetsDraw',

         font: {
             // Font family of text, inherits from global